-Adani’s coal, once burnt, will create up to 4.6 billion tonnes of carbon pollution.2 Critically, Adani’s Carmichael mine would put in place the infrastructure needed to unlock the Galilee Basin, one of the largest untapped coal reserves on Earth, paving the way for at least eight more coal mines.
+Coal from Adani’s Carmichael mine, once burnt, will create up to 4.6 billion tonnes of carbon pollution.
+Critically, Adani’s Carmichael mine would put in place the infrastructure needed to unlock the Galilee Basin, one of the largest unexploited coal reserves on Earth, paving the way for at least eight more coal mines.
 If all these mines go ahead the Galilee Basin alone could produce over 5% of global carbon emissions by 2030.
 To make matters worse, Adani is planning to massively increase coal production and use across India.